 How do I apply for a Fife Council Early Learning and Childcare (Nursery) place?

-Please complete an online application, which can be accessed at the bottom of the page.
-This is an easy process that can be done from your smart phone, iPad or laptop.
+Please complete an online application, which can be accessed at the top of this page.
+This is an easy process that can be done from your smartphone, iPad or laptop.
 You'll be asked to create a mygov.scot 'myaccount' if you don't already have one.
 You'll need this account right the way through your child's education.

 Here's a 'how to' video, to explain the process: